cube3power/atsd/sql/README.md

 | 2016-06-16T13:01:00Z | nurswgvml007 | 3.5     | 252451.0 |
 ```

->  Note that records returned by a `JOIN USING ENTITY` condition include series with a last insert date greater than the start date specified in the query.
+>  Note that records returned by a `JOIN USING entity` condition include series with a last insert date greater than the start date specified in the query.

 ### JOIN with `atsd_series` table